vladinator1000/tree-sitter-typescript/README.md

 ```

 ### WASM
-If you'd like to run [tree-sitter in the browser](https://github.com/tree-sitter/tree-sitter/blob/master/lib/binding_web/README.md):
+If you'd like to run [tree-sitter in the browser](https://github.com/tree-sitter/tree-sitter/blob/master/lib/binding_web/README.md) (using Vite):
 ```
 npm i web-tree-sitter
 ```